 Although Gravity was specifically filmed to be best viewed in 3D, OLED picture technology does an excellent job of presenting a 2D picture.
 Deep black levels and space scenes make superb bedfellows, but it is the nuances in the shades in-between that can be lost on a less worthy television.
 You'd also think that Ambilight wouldn't come into play much, but the subtle lighting brings yours eyes to the action.

 We could have chosen any one of Pixar's animated movies, they are all so vibrant and superbly rendered.
 However, Inside Out stands out most as the one that suits OLED and Ambilight best thanks to its very reliance on different, bold colours in the form of the five emotion characters.
-Watch this on the Philips 901F and the depth of contrast, even on normal, non-HDR Blu-ray, makes it look 3D.
+Watch this on the Philips OLED+984 and the depth of contrast, even on normal, non-HDR Blu-ray, makes it look 3D.
 Plus, the colourfield projected by Ambilight throughout is magical.

 Star Trek Beyond

-The latest Star Trek movie has so many explosions and neon lighting effects that you require a stunningly accurate TV to give it justice.
+The most recent Star Trek movie has so many explosions and neon lighting effects that you require a stunningly accurate TV to give it justice.
 There are also many dark scenes in the film, which, when played in HDR on the 4K Blu-ray, desire an OLED set like the Philips to bring out the individual elements in the shadows.
 Ambilight here adds majesty to the experience.

 Ambilight is the winner here, casting the reds and oranges you see on the film onto your back wall, transporting you to the lonely, stark Mars on which Mark Watney (Matt Damon) is stranded.
-The 4K transfer of this film is particularly wonderful, with the crispness of Ultra high definition matched well with the tangible HDR colourfield.
+The 4K transfer of this film is particularly wonderful, with the crispness of ultra high definition matched well with the tangible HDR colourfield.

 Game of Thrones